 This goes right back to the founding of the party when it was originally conceived as being the political voice of the broad green movement that was emerging.
 It was unrealistic to expect other groups and organisations to be subservient to a central leader.
 Coupled with this was a strong distrust across much of the membership of the whole concept of leaders and followers as being contrary to the basic principles of individual responsibility and an empowered collective membership.

-Given that there has to be some kind of group of organisers there has always been a central committee - initially the National Executive Committee (NEC), renamed the National Council in 1979 and later renamed as the Executive Committee (GPEx) in 1990.
+Given that there has to be some kind of group of organisers there has always been a central committee - initially the Movement for Survival organisers: Edward Goldsmith, Robert Allen, Michael Allaby, Sam Lawrence and John Davoll.
+Next came the National Executive Committee (NEC) of PEOPLE and then Ecology Party, renamed the National Council in 1979 and later renamed as the Executive Committee (GPEx) in 1990.

 The central committee needs a chair person to run its meetings.
 The founders and members were always very clear that this was not the party chair, let alone a leader - it was just the chairperson of the NEC/NC for meeting purposes.
 As the most visible named post externally there was a temptation by some both inside and out to claim that the Committee chair was de facto the "Chair" of the party - and sometimes by extension therefore the leader.
 Such attempts continued right up into the 2000's with the debacle over the then GPEx chair nominating himself to become the Green Party peer in the House of Lords.

 On 21st June 1974 the NEC ruled that "To be no formal party constitution."
 The model that was in the minds of the Gang of Four, especially Michael Benfield, was the British unwritten constitution.
 In October 1974 the NEC ruled that all paid up members were entitled to attend NEC meetings as observers, and this openness has continued to the present day.